 Curcumin is the main bioactive component in the spice turmeric (Curcuma longa).

-Curcumin helps OCD by normalizing levels of both dopamine and serotonin and decreasing brain inflammation.
-(25, 26)
+Curcumin helps OCD by normalizing levels of both dopamine and serotonin and decreasing brain inflammation

-Additionally, curcumin is as effective for depression as Prozac, minus the side effects.
+Curcumin has been found to be as effective for depression as fluoxetine (Prozac), minus the side effects.

-This makes curcumin an ideal supplement to try if you have OCD accompanied by depression.
-(27)
+This makes it an ideal supplement to try if you have OCD accompanied by depression

 Inositol